ngrok/ngrok-operator/docs/developer-guide/internal-crds.md

 ## HTTPS Edges

 HTTPS Edges are the primary representation of all the ingress objects and various configuration's states that will be reflected to the ngrok API.
-While you could create https edge CRDs directly, its not recommended because:
+While you could create https edge CRDs directly, it's not recommended because:
 - the api is internal and will likely change in the future
 - if your edge conflicts with any edge managed by the controller, it may be overwritten

-This may stabilize to a first class CRD in the future, but for now, its not recommended to use directly but may be useful to inspect the state of the system.
+This may stabilize to a first class CRD in the future, but for now, it's not recommended to use directly but may be useful to inspect the state of the system.

 | Field | Type | Required | Description |
 | --- | --- | --- | --- |